Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/pragmatic-global-state.md

 ```

 If you've been keeping up, we're now at the point where everything is
-initialized and we're ready to consume this `Recipe` and get the output.
+initialized and we're ready to consume this `Recipe` to get the output.

 It seems odd for a `Recipe` to know how to execute itself, so we'll create
 some sort of top-level `execute()` function instead of adding it as a method.